Cincinnati Bengals vs. New York Jets NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Cincinnati is 2-0 against the spread and 2-0 overall in games when it records more than 29.2 points.

-- When Cincinnati picks up more than 402.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- Cincinnati is 1-1 against the spread and 2-0 overall when the team totals more than 402.5 yards.

-- The Bengals have turned the ball over five more times (9 total) than the Jets have forced a turnover (4) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Jets.